Possible Evidence for Neutral Color-Singlet $q\bar q$ Quark Matter from High-Energy Pb-Emulsion Collisions: Observation of Resonances and the Enhancement in High-Energy Pb-emulsion Collisions

 After subtracting the background which contributed mainly in the low invariant mass region, Jain and Singh examined the invariant mass spectrum of the $e^+e^-$ pairs in different maximum ranges of the vertex separation distance $L_0$.
 They found that the spectrum of the $e^+e^-$ pairs depended on the maximum value of the range of $L_0$, corresponding to different selections on the range of the neutral particle decay lifetimes.

-Upon selecting the range of the separation distance $L_0$ between the Pb-emulsion collision vertex and the $e^+e^-$ originating vertex to be $50\, \mu{\rm m} \le L_0 \le 200\, \mu{\rm m}$, Jain and Singh obtained the spectrum as shown in Fig.\ 4(b) (new series 1) of \cite{Jai07} reproduced in Fig.\ 1 here.
+Upon selecting the range of the separation distance $L_0$ between the Pb-emulsion collision vertex and the $e^+e^-$ originating vertex to be $50\, \mu{\rm m} \le L_0 \le 200\, \mu{\rm m}$, Jain and Singh obtained the spectrum as shown in Fig.\ 4(b) (New Series 1) of \cite{Jai07} reproduced in Fig.\ 1 here.
 As a further measure of the $P_T$ values of the resonances, they found that when they selected low $P_T$ signals by employing a cut with $P_T \le$\,10 MeV/c, the yields at the resonances increased, indicating that these resonances were associated with neutral particles with low $P_T$ values below 10 MeV/c.

 The invariant mass spectrum in Fig.\ 4(b)(new series 1) of \cite{Jai07} shown here as Fig.\ 1 exhibits two resonances at $7 \pm1$ MeV and $19 \pm 1$ MeV, resting on top of an enhancement at $6 \lesssim M(e^+e^-) \lesssim 20$ MeV.
 The resonance at $7 \pm1$ MeV was also observed by other workers in earlier work \cite{Ana53,deB88,Eln88}.
 The 19 $\pm$ 1 resonance was later observed in ATOMKI \cite{Kra16,Kra19,Kra21,Kra22}, DUBNA\cite{Abr23}, and HUS\cite{Tra24}.
 There are also weak local resonance peaks with a low number of counts.
 The slightly weaker resonance at 3 $\pm$ 1 may be considered a good-signal resonance because it was observed also by many other workers \cite{Ana53,deB88,Eln88,Eln07}.
-The energy of the peak of the broad enhancement at 12 $\pm$ 1 MeV coincides with the peak of the $e^+e^-$ enhancement observed by Krasznahorkay in \cite{Kra96}.
-We need a coherent description of the resonances as well as the enhancement in the complex structure of the $e^+e^-$ invariant mass spectrum in high-energy Pb-emulsion collisions.
+The energy of the peak of the broad enhancement at 11 $\pm$ 1 MeV coincides with the peak of the $e^+e^-$ enhancement observed by Krasznarhorkay $et~al.$ in \cite{Kra96}.
+It is therefore reasonable to conclude that there have been considerable corroborations of the Pb-emulsion data by other laboratories.